 Check out our article: The 6 Keys to SaaS Success In China

-Like all online enterprises in China, there is a sea of constantly changing laws regulating the online space.
+Like all online enterprises in China, there is a sea of constantly evolving laws regulating the online space.
 Our account managers at AppInChina stay abreast of the legal landscape and assist our clients with changes as soon as they are issued.
 Here are the most basic requirements for most SaaS enterprises in Mainland China:

 Licensing for SaaS in China